 technique.
 You will play one-to-a-part in small groups and as part of a large ensemble.

 This term will focus on late Renaissance and 20th-century repertoire.

 What will we cover?

-- Improving technical fluency and ensemble skills related directly to Baroque repertoire.
+- Improving technical fluency and ensemble skills related to the repertoire

 - Becoming comfortable with playing different instruments of the recorder family